So you or someone you love has been accepted to college. Congratulations! Now it's time to decide how to pay for it.

 How to get a private student loan

-Issued by companies like Sallie Mae, SoFi and Earnest, as well as credit unions, private loans have fewer protections than federal loans.
+Issued by banks and credit unions, private loans have fewer protections than federal loans.
 They're contingent on your credit score, and they don't necessarily have borrowing limits — which can be dangerous for a student who borrows more than they can ultimately afford.

 Other options for funding higher education